 Allergies Autoimmunity - Factors & Differences

-Allergies and autoimmunity are significant topics in biology from the chapter Human Health and Disease.
-It involves the immune system's response to various stimuli.
 Allergies are hypersensitivities or overreactions to normally innocuous exposures, whereas, in autoimmune diseases, the immune response mistakenly attacks one's healthy cells.
 This chapter is important for the students who are preparing for entrance exams such as NEET, CBSE, and AIIMS, as these form the prime concepts related to immune responses, symptoms, and the management of treatment plans.
+Allergies and autoimmunity are significant topics in biology from the chapter Human Health and Disease.
 The factors involved in the contribution that relate to allergies and autoimmunity, their difference, and the implications to health are discussed in this article.

 What Is Autoimmunity?